qiskit-community/qiskit-textbook/documentation/ch-algorithms/deutsch-josza.rst

     djCircuit = QuantumCircuit(n+1, n)
     barriers = True

-    # Since all qubits are initialized to |0>, we need to flip the second register qubit to the the |1> state
+    # Since all qubits are initialized to |0>, we need to flip the second register qubit to the |1> state
     djCircuit.x(n)

     # Apply barrier